 Over the last few years, the RDN has significantly improved the trail.
 What was once a confusing walk is now a carefully marked trail with tons of signage.
 If you follow the signs, you can't possibly get lost.

-More recently, a large footbridge replaced the log bridge crossing Benson Creek, found on the trail that leads from Weigles Road.
-Further improvements are currently taking place on this portion of the trail.
+More recently, a large footbridge replaced the log bridge crossing Benson Creek.
+This portion of the trail leads from Weigles Road.

 A viewing platform and staircase have been built to replace the rope system that used to lead down to the waterfall.
 Thanks to this platform, the waterfall is accessible to more people.